GetStream/stream-chat-swiftui/docusaurus/docs/iOS/swiftui/components/message-list.md

 ## Date Indicators

-The SDK supports two types of date indicators - floating overlay and date separators inside the messages.
+The SDK supports two types of date indicators - floating overlay and date separators in-between the messages.
 This feature can be configured via the `dateIndicatorPlacement` in the `MessageListConfig`.
 With the floating overlay option (`.overlay`), the date indicator is shown for a short time whenever a new message appears.
 On the other hand, if you want to always show the date between messages, similarly to Apple Messages and WhatsApp, you should use the `.messageList` option.
 You can turn off both options by using the `.none` option.
-Here's an example how to setup the `messageList` option:
+Here's an example of how to set up the `messageList` option:

 ```swift
 let utils = Utils(messageListConfig: MessageListConfig(dateIndicatorPlacement: .messageList))
 let streamChat = StreamChat(chatClient: chatClient, utils: utils)
 ```

 If you want to replace the separating date indicator view, you need to implement the `makeMessageListDateIndicator` method.
-You can control the size of this view view with the `overlayDateLabelSize` in the `MessageDisplayOptions`.
+You can control the size of this view with the `overlayDateLabelSize` in the `MessageDisplayOptions`.

 ```swift
 public func makeMessageListDateIndicator(date: Date) -> some View {